-Six underfrequency or overfrequency protection FRPFRQ1...6 stages are offered to prevent damage to network components under unwanted frequency conditions.
+Six underfrequency or overfrequency protection FRPFRQ1...6 stages are offered to prevent damage to the network components under unwanted frequency conditions.
 The function contains a selectable rate of change of the frequency (gradient) protection to detect an increase or decrease in the fast power system frequency at an early stage.
 This can be used as an early indication of a disturbance in the system.

-The OPERATE outputs are connected to the Master Trip and alarm LED 4.
+The OPERATE outputs' signal is connected to the alarm LED 4.
+LED 4 is used for frequency protection operating indication.